lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-27-show-posts-by-tag-jekyll-github-pages.md

     run: (cd docs && python tag-pages-generator.py)
 {% endhighlight %}

-Note that I am `cd`ing into `/docs` before running the python script (putting the command in parentheses `(...)` launches a sub-process so that the change-directory command only has temporary effect).
+Note that I am `cd`'ing into `/docs` before running the python script (putting the command in parentheses `(...)` launches a sub-process so that the change-directory command only has temporary effect).
 If your Jekyll sources are at root, simply put `run: python tag-pages-generator.py`.

-For a full `.github/workflows/jekyll-gh-pages.yml`, you may reference it from the [source](https://github.com/lamak-qaizar/lamak-qaizar.github.io/blob/master/.github/workflows/jekyll-gh-pages.yml) of this site.
+To reference a full GitHub Actions workflow, check out the [source](https://github.com/lamak-qaizar/lamak-qaizar.github.io/blob/master/.github/workflows/jekyll-gh-pages.yml) of this site.

 #### Test it out

 Run the pipeline to test that everything works fine.

-Thank you to
+A special thank you to
 [Long Qian](https://longqian.me/) and
 [Jason E. Miller](http://www.jasonemiller.org/)!